VSAIA Honors: William C. Noland Medal

-As the highest honor bestowed by the Virginia Society AIA to an architect, the Noland Medal is intended to honor a distinguished body of accomplishments, sustained over time, which spans a broad spectrum of the profession, and which transcends the scope of normal professional activities.
+The William C. Noland Medal is the highest honor bestowed by AIA Virginia, is for architects and is intended to honor a distinguished body of accomplishment, sustained over time, which spans a broad spectrum of the profession, and which transcends the scope of normal professional activities.
+Assigned Architect members of AIA Virginia are eligible.
 Only one medal may be bestowed each year.
-Current VSAIA board members are not eligible for this award.

-The honor is in memory of William C. Noland, FAIA, one of the founders of the Virginia Chapter AIA (now the Virginia Society AIA), the second chapter president, and its first Virginia member to be elevated to fellowship.
+The honor is in memory of William C. Noland, FAIA, one of the founders of the Virginia Chapter AIA (now the AIA Virginia), the second chapter president, and its first Virginia member to be elevated to fellowship.

 Evaluative Criteria

-As the highest honor bestowed by the Virginia Society AIA to an architect, the Noland Medal is intended to :
+As the highest honor bestowed by the AIA Virginia to an architect, the Noland Medal is intended to :

 The candidate should have a have a minimum: